NPTP/RaylTime/README.md

 ##### Simple real-time interactive ray tracer with text-based level editing

-## Ongoing to-dos for this project (This section to be removed on completion)

-- Eliminate all remaining TODOs
-- Clean up directory structure
-- Clean up any code, get rid of unneeded includes, and make final push

----

----

-RAYLTIME is a simple interactive ray tracer running on the CPU and built on top of the Eigen linear algebra library.
+RaylTime is a simple interactive ray tracer running on the CPU and built on top of the Eigen linear algebra library.
 It allows you to move around raytraced scenes in real-time.
 It runs in a much lower resolution than other simple (usually offline) raytracers for useable performance, along with other optimizations.
 It features a text-based "level editing" system allowing you to quickly make new scenes to move around in.

 RAYLTIME uses the following to improve performance: